kkm24132/Mentoring_Enablement/Industry/Manufacturing.md

 ## Manufacturing Industry Use Cases / Problems where Data and AI play role

-**Objective - is to capture use cases around Manufacturing and Supply chain specific industry segment where Data Science and AI play significant amount of role and impact.**
+**1) Objective - is to capture use cases around Manufacturing and Supply chain specific industry segment where Data Science and AI play significant amount of role and impact.**

 Use Case areas:
 - Predictive Maintenance